 Triple Point Income Service

-You can choose the term – 1, 2 or 3 years – and whether to receive monthly interest or a single payment at maturity.
+Investors can choose the term of the investment – 1, 2, or 3 years – and whether to have the interest paid monthly or in a single payment at maturity.

 - Choose monthly interest or single payment at maturity